 You can make the pie dough ahead of time.
 You can prepare the dough up to 2 days ahead, or up to 3 months in the freezer.

 You can roll out the pastry up to 1 day ahead of time.
 Roll out the bottom crust and place in a pie pan.
-Keep in the refrigerator, covered completely, until you are ready to make the pie.
+Keep it in the refrigerator, covered completely, until you are ready to make the pie.

+The pie can even be frozen!
 To freeze this pie: place the whole pie on a sheet pan first, and place it in a freezer.
 Once frozen (at least 12 hours), wrap the whole pie in plastic wrap very tightly twice, and then cover with aluminum foil.
 Don’t forget to label it!

 How to Serve and Store It

 Serve this pie slightly warm or at room temperature.
-It can be served as is, with whipped cream, or a la mode with vanilla ice cream!
+It can be served as-is, with whipped cream, or a la mode with vanilla ice cream!

 More Apple Recipes